StarConKW/starconkw.github.io/index.md

 <div class="lead pretty-links">
 StarCon is a two-day software engineering conference held in Waterloo, Ontario with two days of lightning talks about technology, computer science, programming, and the joy of learning about them!

+**Is your company interested in sponsoring us?
+Learn more [here](https://starcon.io/sponsors/#why-you-should-sponsor-us).**

 ## Where and When

 StarCon will be returning to Waterloo on January 19-20, 2019!

-**Our Call for Proposals is open and closes on September 1, 2018.** Subcribe to our [mailing list](https://starcon.us16.list-manage.com/subscribe/post?u=5577d37b5a332e0df8c232920&id=d6a129f1a2) or follow us on [Twitter](https://twitter.com/StarConKW) or [Facebook](https://www.facebook.com/starconkw/) to get updates.
+Subcribe to our [mailing list](https://starcon.us16.list-manage.com/subscribe/post?u=5577d37b5a332e0df8c232920&id=d6a129f1a2) or follow us on [Twitter](https://twitter.com/StarConKW) or [Facebook](https://www.facebook.com/starconkw/) to get updates.

-Is your company interested in sponsoring us?
-Learn more [here](https://starcon.io/sponsors/#why-you-should-sponsor-us).

-You can read about our venue (including parking and accessibility) [here](/venue).

 ## Speakers